Delta3-Studio/Backdash/docfx/docs/developer_guide.md

 important
 because the inputs are what is transmitted over the network to other players.

-For example, we can encode all usable digital buttons of a **XBox DPad** using only [a `short` type](https://learn.microsoft.com/en-us/dotnet/api/system.int16) (_only 2 bytes_):
+For example, we can encode all usable digital buttons of an **XBox DPad** using only [a `short` type](https://learn.microsoft.com/en-us/dotnet/api/system.int16) (_only 2 bytes_):

 ```csharp